ochiengstephen254/ochiengstephen254/README.md

 ### 🧪 Data Scientist — Builda AI
 📆 *Jan 2025 – Jul 2025*
    -Collaborated on AI-driven projects that leveraged data science and automation for decision-making.

   -Designed, trained, and evaluated predictive models for optimization and forecasting in sectors such as education and agriculture.

   -Supported data infrastructure development and deployment of analytical models for real-time decision-making.

-●-Worked collaboratively with developers and engineers to scale data products efficiently.
+  -Worked collaboratively with developers and engineers to scale data products efficiently.

 ### 🧪 Freelance Data Scientist — Upwork
 📆 *August 2024 – Dec 2025*